 If you want to get to the finer details of how your users are interacting, then Google Analytics’ flexible event tracking tool will do this by tracking the data you need.
-Downloads, mobile ad clicks, flash elements, and video plays can all be tracked independent of other web page activity.
+Downloads, mobile ad clicks, flash elements and video-plays can all be tracked independent of other web page activity.

 Got a mobile app?
 Then use event tracking to better understand how your users are sharing your content or how they use a search function.
 For a website, use event tracking to track file downloads, and sharing of content.

-4. Customise your questions
+4. Customize your questions

 Your business is unique.
 You know what you want to measure and understand better than anyone, which is why Google Analytics offers custom dimensions and metrics.
-It’s a handy way to get answers to any questions you have about user behavior in a new market.
+It’s a handy way to get answers to any questions you have about user behaviour in a new market.

 3 Keep up with your users